TartanLlama/tartanllama.github.io/_posts/2017-09-14-detection-idiom.md

 : std::true_type{};
 {% endhighlight %}

+Again, some more trickery which'll be explained later.
 Using this trait, we can use [`std::enable_if`](http://en.cppreference.com/w/cpp/types/enable_if) to enable and disable the overloads as required:

 {% highlight cpp %}
 template <class T, std::enable_if_t<supports_foo<T>::value>* = nullptr>